leclercsimon74/2024_Introductory-Course-to-Image-Analysis-in-Life-Science_FiJi/README.md

 print(condition);
 ```

 It is possible to grab paths, images, choices...
 And so make a complete interface.
-It is also possible to combine with 'if' condition to make an adaptable interface.
+It is also possible to combine with 1if' condition to make an adaptable interface.

 ## Exercices
+We will solve the first exercise together, step by step.
+Other exercises, with the material, are here to try more scripting options on Fiji and with more type of data.

 ### Counting dots accross time
 You can download the image by cliking the [link 🔗](Images/Yeast%20meiosis/C2-1B_MAX_010618_Hsp104Htb1_Meiosis_01_47_zproj_R3D_D3D-1.tif)